+- Actions potentially harmful to persons or property

+- Bullying, verbal, or written threats.

 - Cheating (Cheating or copying will result in a zero for the work.)

-- Inappropriate displays of affection.

-- Insults, fighting, and other hostile interaction are not acceptable behaviors whether in jest or in anger.

-- Bullying, verbal, or written threats.

-- Actions potentially harmful to persons or property,

-- Leaving school grounds during school hours without permission.

-- Use or possession of tobacco, alcohol, illegal drugs, or weapons on or off school property

-- Inappropriate use of computers and cell phones.

-- Profane or vulgar language.
+- Disrespecting those in authority

 - Graffiti and other acts of vandalism.

-- Skipping class.

-- Disrespecting those in authority

 - Harassment

+- Inappropriate displays of affection. - Inappropriate use of computers and cell phones. - Insults, fighting, and other hostile interaction are not acceptable behaviors whether in jest or in anger. - Leaving school grounds during school hours without permission. - Profane or vulgar language. - Skipping class. - Use or possession of tobacco, alcohol, illegal drugs, or weapons on or off school property